Meet Our Team

 Bhavana is a Medical Graduate from Lokmanya Tilak Medical College, India.
 She is a current student at the Graduate School at Mount Sinai and joined the Jabs Lab in August 2017.
 She is studying the coronal suture and its development in pathogenic conditions resulting in craniosynostosis using data obtained from mouse models and patient derived iPSC lines.

 Arielle graduated McGill University in 2016 with a major concentration in Neuroscience and a minor in computer science.
 Her previous research experience focused on structural neuronal development, where she conducted single-cell electrophysiology to study the changes of D-serine in the synapse during key developmental periods.
 Her work was awarded the Brain@McGill award for Excellent Undergraduate Research.
 Arielle moved to New York in the summer of 2016 to begin the Masters of biomedical science program at Mount Sinai.
-As a current student in Dr. Jabs’ lab, her thesis is focused on uncovering the mechanisms underlying abnormal limb development in Roberts syndrome.
+In Dr. Jabs’ lab, her thesis focused on uncovering the mechanisms underlying abnormal limb development in Roberts syndrome.
+She received the 2018 Outstanding Research Innovation by a Student Award and the Best Masters Thesis Award at Mount Sinai.

 Yekaterina (Katya) Vaydylevich